emsesp/docs/docs/Troubleshooting.md

 and then either a `read` or `watch`, e.g. `read 21 2D8` to show all the data from HC2 on a Mixing MM100.

-## Dallas Sensors
+## Temperature Sensors

-### Unusual Dallas sensor readings
+### Unusual sensor readings

-If you're seeing unusual Dallas sensor readings (crazy negative temperatures, sudden spikes in readings etc.) check...
+If you're seeing unusual Dallas sensor readings (crazy negative temperatures, sudden spikes in readings etc.) check the following:

 - Wiring to the JST connector on the gateway.
 - That you're in the right powering mode for your application : parasitic or non-parasitic